neerajk555/SQL-Training-exercise/module-14-triggers/02-Guided-Step-by-Step.md

 DELIMITER ;
 ```

-**Explanation**:
-- DECLARE creates a variable to store current stock
+**Explanation Step-by-Step**:
+1. **DECLARE current_stock INT**: Creates a temporary variable to hold a number (like declaring a variable in programming)
-- SELECT INTO retrieves current stock into the variable
+2. **SELECT stock INTO current_stock**: Retrieves the stock from the database and stores it in our variable
-- Multiple IF conditions check for different error cases
-- SIGNAL raises errors to prevent invalid orders
+3. **IF current_stock IS NULL**: Checks if product doesn't exist (SELECT returned nothing)
+4. **ELSEIF current_stock < NEW.quantity**: Checks if there's not enough stock
+5. **ELSE**: If all checks pass, update the inventory
+6. **SIGNAL SQLSTATE '45000'**: Raises a custom error that stops everything and rolls back

+Think of it like a security guard at a warehouse:
+- First, check if the product exists
+- Then, check if there's enough in stock
-- Only if validation passes does the inventory update happen
+- Only if both checks pass, allow the inventory to be deducted

-**Important Note**: This is an AFTER trigger, but SIGNAL still works!
-The order insertion will be rolled back if an error is raised.
+**Important Note for Beginners**: This is an AFTER trigger, but SIGNAL still works!
+Here's what happens:
+- The order IS inserted into gs14_orders table
+- Then the trigger fires and checks stock
+- If validation fails, SIGNAL raises an error
+- MySQL automatically rolls back EVERYTHING (including the order insertion)
+- This is called a "transaction rollback" - it's like hitting the undo button
+- So even though it's AFTER INSERT, the insert gets undone if the trigger fails!

 ### Step 3: Test Validation (5 min)